-- 51. Un sou token, issued and struck by Jean Marie Arnault, an early medal-52. - Un sou of La Banque du Peuple, known as the Rebellion token with a star and Phrygian cap of liberty introduced into the design, made by Arnault. - 53.
-A penny of the Bank of Montreal, 1837.
+- 51. Un sou token, issued and struck by Jean Marie Arnault, an early medallist of Montreal. - Un sou of La Banque du Peuple, known as the Rebellion token with a star and Phrygian cap of liberty introduced into the design, made by Arnault.
+53. A penny of the Bank of Montreal, 1837.